 Help patients and caregivers deal with stress

 Advance care plans should be documented and readily accessible to other health care providers (eg, emergency department) to offer the best chance of achieving the patient's desired care.
-State-authorized Portable Orders and Physician Orders for Life-Sustaining Treatment (POLST—see Do-Not-Resuscitate (DNR) Orders and Physician Orders for Life-Sustaining Treatment (POLST)) are widely used and should be easily accessible in the home and in the medical record to direct emergency medical personnel regarding what medical care to give and to forgo.
+State-authorized Physician Orders for Life-Sustaining Treatment ( POLST Communication and Clarification of Goals ) and similar programs are widely used and should be easily accessible in the home and in the medical record to direct emergency medical personnel regarding what medical care to give and to forgo.
 Decisions about specific treatments can be helpful.
-For example, CPR and transport to a hospital are usually not desirable if death is imminent; in contrast, certain aggressive treatments (eg, blood transfusions, chemotherapy) may be desired to relieve symptoms even if death is inevitable.
+For example, cardiopulmonary resuscitation and transport to a hospital are usually not desirable if death is imminent; in contrast, certain aggressive treatments (eg, blood transfusions, chemotherapy) may be desired to relieve symptoms even if death is expected within days.

 Palliative care aims to improve quality of life by helping relieve bothersome physical symptoms and psychosocial and spiritual distress.
-Palliative care is not incompatible with many curative treatments and can, in fact, be provided at the same time.
+Palliative care is compatible with many curative treatments and can be provided at the same time.
 For example, the palliative aspect of care emphasizes treatment of pain or delirium for a patient with liver failure who may be on a liver transplant list.
 However, to say that a patient's care has changed from curative to supportive or from treatment to palliation is an oversimplification of a complex decision process.
-Most patients need a customized mix of treatment to correct, prevent, and mitigate the effects of various illnesses and disabilities.
+Most seriously ill patients need a customized mix of treatment to correct, prevent, and mitigate the effects of various illnesses and disabilities.

 Clinicians should initiate palliative care as soon as patients are identified as seriously ill and especially when they are sick enough to die.
 Palliative care can be provided by individual practitioners, interdisciplinary teams, and hospice programs.
-Individual palliative care providers specialize in the recognition and treatment of pain and other bothersome symptoms.
-Interdisciplinary palliative care teams are made of various professionals (eg, physicians, nurses, social workers, chaplains) who work together with patients' primary and specialty clinicians to relieve physical, psychosocial, and spiritual stress.
+Individual palliative care specialists focus on the recognition and treatment of pain and other bothersome symptoms.
+Interdisciplinary palliative care teams are made up of various professionals (eg, physicians, nurses, social workers, chaplains) who work together with patients' primary and specialty clinicians to relieve physical, psychosocial, and spiritual stress.

 Hospice is a program of care and support for people who are very likely to die within a few months.
 Hospice care focuses on comfort and meaningfulness, not on cure.
 Services may include providing physical care, counseling, drugs, durable medical equipment, and supplies.
 In some countries, such as the US, hospice mostly provides services in the home; in others, such as England, hospice services are mainly in inpatient facilities.